DevOps-Corner/microservices-on-kubernetes/README.md

 3. Create a load balancer to access your microservice externally:
 `kubectl create -f spring-boot-service.yaml`

-4. Get the External IP:
+4. The load-balancer might take a while to be available (at least 5 minutes during my tests).
+Once it is up, get the External IP by running the following command:
 `kubectl describe service spring-boot-load-balancer`

-	it will return something like:
+	It will return something like:

         Name:                     spring-boot-load-balancer